TurboWarp/extensions/docs/steamworks.md

  - DLC
  - Opening URLs in the Steam Overlay

+This extension was not created by and is not supported by Valve.
+This extension should be considered **alpha** until some real games use it.

 ## Enabling Steamworks

-Steamworks support will be automatically enabled when you [package](https://packager.turbowarp.org/) your project using one of these environments:
+The Steamworks SDK will be automatically downloaded and enabled when a project using the Steamworks extension is put into the [TurboWarp Packager](https://packager.turbowarp.org/).
+You'll be asked to provide your game's App ID, which you can find on the Steamworks website.
+If you don't have an App ID yet, [use the demo game](#demo-game).
+You will also need to select one of these environments:

  - Electron Windows application (64-bit)
  - Electron macOS application
+   (Warning: macOS games published on Steam need to be notarized by Apple, which the packager doesn't support.
+You can still test your game on a Mac, but you won't be able to publish it for macOS yet.)
  - Electron Linux application (64-bit)

+You may have to look under "Other environments" to find some of these.
 The blocks will not work in the editor, 32-bit environments, ARM environments, plain HTML files, WKWebView, or NW.js.
 You can still run the blocks, they just won't interact with Steam at all.

-When you package a project that uses the Steamworks extension, the packager willl ask you to enter your game's App ID, which you can find on the Steamworks website.
-If you don't have an App ID yet, see the demo game section below.

 You can run the packaged executable directly as usual; you don't need to start the game from Steam for the Steamworks extension to function.
 However there are a couple caveats when doing this: